 Growing grapes in the home garden is a labor of love.
 All the training and pruning and years and years of waiting for the first batch of grapes can be a lot to bear for any grower.
 When grape black rot ruins your harvest, you may want to throw in the towel.
 Fear not!
-There is black rot grape treatment, and with some effort you can defeat this merciless fungal disease.
+There is black rot grape treatment, and, with some effort, you can defeat this merciless fungal disease.

 What is Black Rot on Grapes?

+Black rot of grapes is a fungal disease that persists in grapevines for many years without treatment.
+The earliest signs of disease appear as yellow circular lesions on young leaves.
+As these lesions spread, they brown and sprout black fungal fruiting bodies that look similar to grains of pepper.
+With advancing disease, lesions may girdle the petiole of individual leaves, killing them.
+Eventually, the fungus spreads to the shoots, causing large black elliptical lesions.
 Although leaf symptoms are annoying, the real damage from grape black rot comes from fruit symptoms.
-In many cases, fruits are about halfway grown before they start to show signs of infection — the same small brown lesions on leaves will begin to appear on grapes.
-These areas soften, sink and rot in just a few days and what remains of the fruit shrivels up into a tiny, hard raisin-like fruit, mummy covered in fungal fruiting bodies.
+In many cases, fruits are about halfway grown before they start to show signs of infection -- the same small brown lesions on leaves will begin to appear on grapes.
+These areas soften, sink, and rot in just a few days and what remains of the fruit shrivels up into a tiny, hard raisin-like fruit, mummy covered in fungal fruiting bodies.

 How to Save Grapes with Black Rot

+Grape black rot is difficult to stop once it has taken hold of growing fruit.
+Many gardeners would consider this year's crop a lost cause and work toward preventing a recurrence of the disease.
+The best time to treat black rot of grapes is between bud break until about four weeks after bloom; treating outside of this window is likely to end in frustration.
+However, if you want to try, captan and myclobutanil are the fungicides of choice.
 Prevention is key when dealing with grape black rot.
 During your fall clean-up, make sure that all mummies have been removed from the vine and all plant material on the ground below is destroyed.
-Prune out any and all areas with lesions, grapevines can handle a severe pruning — when in doubt, cut it out.
+Prune out any and all areas with lesions; grapevines can handle a severe pruning -- when in doubt, cut it out.
 If leaves appear the following spring with new lesions, remove these immediately and start a spray treatment program with one of the above-listed fungicides.